timbeaudet/knowledge_base/processes/leaderboard_access.md

 - ssh into `dev/boss_api` and find the .htaccess file.
 - vim into it and change the location of the password file.

+_This may not actually be necessary, it may possible for dev to use the path of htpasswd specified by production._